DakotaWolfsvi/DakotaWolfsvi/README.md

 ugh you sweats are such **sweats** what the fuck

 Anyways, Heya There, I'm Wolfsvi.
 Or-- You May Recognize Me More As Kittspi / Kitters / Zera(ora).
 If You Don't Know Me Check Out www.patreon.com/kittspi Real Quick.
 I Also Might Be Soundin' Like An Entirely Different Person Appart From My Other Github Or Patreon. ...Yeah I Rushed This, But I Kinda Wanted Y'all To Understand How I Usually Would Tone As In Real Life Or In General.
+Please Check My Patreon If You Want To See A Calmer, More Mature Version Of Me.

 > "Why The **Fuck** Does Kitt(spi) Have A Whole Other Github Tag?"